Joseph of Arimathea knocked on the door. For a moment nothing happened. He knocked again. “Enter!” said the Supreme Being. Joseph did so.

 “Please,” Gudan said.

-“I think we need to reduce the processing time by a factor of about fifty.
-Get it done in a year or so.
-Let them in, reduce the bottleneck.
-If people see that they’re slowly moving forward they get less twitchy, right?”
-Moses, who had spent a fair bit of his time on earth hanging around, nodded. “then deal with any problems as they crop up.”
+“We need to reduce the processing time by a factor of about fifty.
+A year or so.
+If people see that they’re moving forward they get less twitchy, right?”
+Moses, who had spent a fair bit of his time on earth hanging around, nodded.
+“Deal with any problems as they crop up.”

 At the mention of “problems” everyone looked first at Samson and then at Iscariot.
 Their combination of brawn and guile had solved every problem that Paradise had so far encountered.
 Whether they would be up to this one was another matter.

 “I think…” Iscariot began: but at that moment, there was a huge surge that washed through them all: a crazy high of warmth and elation followed by a gathering of the clouds and a vision of growing darkness.

 “That’s that,” Pope Joan said.
 Her voice seemed to Gudan to be coming from under the floor.